(Updated March 2023)

 Hien’s attention to detail is impressive and the quality of tailoring is so good, the copies we had made were better than the originals.

 If you can’t find the fabric you are looking for, buy it elsewhere and come back for the A-Grade tailoring.

 Price Guide: men’s suits 80 – 150+ USD; shirt or skirt 20 – 30+ USD; dresses 20 – 50 USD (+ prices may be higher depending on fabric and design)

 A favorite of several Hoi An expats, Sewing Bee is one of the many stalls nestled at the Cloth Market.
+The diminutive owner, Bee, is an absolute delight.
+It also helps that she speaks good English, goes out of her way to help source the right fabric for you and offers honest pricing.
 Look for the happy bee sign with the number 11 in red.

 Sewing Bee offers an easy, no-frills, tailoring experience for customers on a tighter budget.
 And whilst the material and pampering at the Cloth Market isn’t as fine as that in the higher priced shops, it’s definitely a lot more fun to get a garment custom-made for next to nothing.

 So if you’re unsure about this entire tailoring business, this is probably where I’d head.
 The tailoring is sound if it’s a simpler garment or straightforward copies.

 The turnover of fitting to garment pick up at Sewing Bee is around 5 hours.
 If you can’t find the material you’re looking for, tell them.
 They’ll know a stall holder in the Cloth Market who does.
 In the Cloth Market, sharing is the name of the game.
 They borrow from each other all the time, so don’t be shy.